carolmartin/Mongoose-News/README.md

 # Mongoose-News
-This will read a news feed, let users browse the news feed and add commentts on the latest news.
+This will read a news feed, let users browse the news feed and add comments on the latest news.

-Use express, express-handlebars, mongoose, bodyp-parser, cheerio and request.
+Use express, express-handlebars, mongoose, body-parser, cheerio and request.